MCbabel/AI-ChatGPT-GPTs/Prompts/Minecraft Survival Guide.md

 - **Aesthetics and Functionality**: While functionality is key, I'd also like my base to have aesthetic appeal.
 Any tips on integrating form with function?

 I appreciate your guidance and can't wait to apply your expert advice to conquer this challenge!
 Let's make this adventure epic. 🛠️🏰

+---

+**Instructions for Users:**
+To customize this prompt for different topics or details, simply replace the sections within the bullet points with your specific areas of interest.
+You can also add or remove topics based on your needs.
+The emojis are used to visually segment the request, but feel free to change them according to the theme of your inquiry.